rails/rails/guides/source/active_record_migrations.md

 Updating Migrations
 ------------------

-Once you have created your migration using one of the generators from the above [section](#generating-migration-files), you can update the generated migration file in the `db/migrate` folder to define the specific changes you want to make to your database schema.
+Once you have created your migration file using one of the generators from the above [section](#generating-migration-files), you can update the generated migration file in the `db/migrate` folder to define further changes you want to make to your database schema.

 ### Creating a Table